uswds/uswds-site/pages/patterns/create-a-profile/gender-identity-and-sex.md

 #### Usability guidance

 {:.usa-content-list}
 - <strong>Provide clear hint text.</strong> Some users may be unfamiliar with this question and unsure how to answer.
-Provide clear hint text, such as, "For example, man, woman, non-binary).
+Provide clear hint text, such as, "For example, man, woman, non-binary."
 Do allow users to opt out with a "Prefer not to answer" option.
 - This pattern uses checkboxes.
 See [usability guidance for checkboxes]({{ site.baseurl }}/components/checkbox/#usability-guidance-checkbox).

 #### Accessibility